-The GSF Program represents a unique opportunity for transformative personal growth, with a dynamic curriculum focused on sustainability, systems thinking, and community development.
-As such, fellows are required to stay for the entirety of the program, which will take place from June 16 – July 7, 2018.
-Fellows will be expected to participate in a remote orientation program, which will include readings, short assignments, and Skype meetings, representing a commitment of 1-2 hours per week for six weeks, beginning in late April.
-Following the summer session, fellows will be expected to complete a “concept note” for an independent project that will demonstrate application of the tools they acquired during the summer.
-Fellows will be supported in this effort through mentorship by GSF faculty.
+The GSF Program represents a unique opportunity for transformative professional and personal growth, with a dynamic curriculum focused on sustainability, systems thinking, and community development.
+As such, fellows are required to stay for the entirety of the three-week program.
+Fellows are expected to participate in a remote orientation program, which includes readings, short assignments, and Skype meetings, representing a commitment of 1-2 hours per week for six weeks, beginning approximately two months before the start of the program.
+Following the summer session, fellows are expected to complete a “concept note” for an independent project that demonstrates the application of the tools acquired during the summer.
+Fellows are supported in this effort through mentorship by GSF faculty.

-Fellows’ room, board, and program fees will be covered entirely by The GSF.
-Fellows will only be responsible for airfare to and from Israel, and pocket money for snacks or souvenirs during field trips or nights out.
+Fellows’ room, board, and program fees are covered entirely by the GSF.
+Fellows are only responsible for transportation to and from the program location, and pocket money for snacks or souvenirs during field trips or nights out.
 A limited number of need-based travel stipends may be available.

 Preference will be given to applicants who are entering, currently enrolled, or recently graduated from (within one year) an accredited graduate-level program.
 However, we are open to considering applications from other highly skilled individuals with unique life experiences or backgrounds.
 We encourage applications from underrepresented countries and communities.

 Interdisciplinary work is central to the GSF approach.
 Students of all disciplines are encouraged to apply, regardless of their familiarity with the sustainability field.